The Son of Neptune: The Heroes of Olympus, Book 2

 Is it any good?

 With the introduction of Jason in the first book in the Heroes of Olympus series, fans of Camp Half-Blood got hints that somewhere, there was another special place for heroes.
 It's fun to see the differences between the Greek and Roman camps, their war games, and their ways of making predictions about the future (all those poor stuffed animals!).
-Readers also meet two new heroes in THE SON OF NEPTUNE whose back stories are thoroughly fleshed out: Hazel and Frank.
-They're not as lively and fun as Leo and Piper from the first book, but they're even bigger underdogs who really come into their own -- and Frank's big mystery gift is pretty cool.
+And Frank's big mystery gift is pretty cool.

 There are some slow moments during the heroes' travels to Alaska and a few too many detailed flashbacks, but Riordan makes up for it in the final rush for Percy and friends to save the day.